sublimeye/jshint-jenkins-checkstyle-reporter/README.md

 JSHint checkstyle reporter
 ==================================

+##Changes of this Fork
+This is fork extends the checkstyle reporter of sublimeye.
+It is now necessary to pass a callback function to the reporter to get the checkstyle results as a string rather than printing them to the console.

 ## For JSHint Report Plugin (Jenkins Checkstyle Plugin)

 Modified version of JSHint checkstyle reporter that supports different severity levels: